 Sass oversees our Maximizing Your Leadership Potential program, which is designed specifically for first-time and first-line managers.
 She says organizations can boost the leadership capability of their new managers by doing 3 things:

 Being the boss of people who were your peers is often a difficult change.
 Leading a team; engaging, motivating, and coaching others; building relationships; and finding constructive responses to conflict are among the specific challenges that new managers face.

 They may know they need to communicate or give feedback to direct reports — but what they’re doing may not be working.
 Trying new approaches rather than relying on what seems most obvious or easy is the only way to change and improve.

-- Create continuity in learning.
-Help new managers go beyond the “a-ha moment” or one-off training.
-We are always looking for ways to improve learning transfer — the ability to put what is learned to use.
+Help new managers go beyond the a-ha! moment in a one-off training.
+We’re always looking for ways to improve learning transfer — the ability to put what’s learned to use.
 In our programs, including Maximizing Your Leadership Potential, content and activities are tied to real-life needs and valuable skills.
 We also use processes like goal setting and action planning, follow-up coaching, online resources, and accountability partners to grow and maintain learning over time.

 Want to learn more?
 Read about Maximizing Your Leadership Potential, our leadership program that develops the perspective, knowledge, and practical skills that first-time and front-line managers need to effectively lead others.